MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Registry_Provider.md

 ## Detailed description

+> This information only applies to PowerShell running on Windows.

 The PowerShell **Registry** provider lets you get, add, change, clear, and delete registry keys, entries, and values in PowerShell.